Beijing Shuren Ribet Private School

 Beijing Shuren-Ribet Private School (SRPS; 北京市私立树人•瑞贝学校) is a K-12 private school in Songzhuang, Tongzhou District, Beijing.
 It has both day and boarding programs.

 Wang Jianchao, a former university professor, founded Beijing Shuren Private School in 1993.
+Beijing Shuren Private School and Los Angeles Ribet School started the school as a partnership.
+It is one of Beijing's oldest private schools.
 Honors Diploma, Advanced Diploma, and Standard Diploma are all available at the school.